 Kevin Woods has worked on resource politics in mainland Southeast Asia’s uplands since 1999, including northern Thailand, Laos, and Burma.
 Since 2002 Kevin has focused his research in and on Burma, with particular focus on resource extraction and land rights in northern Burma’s ceasefire zones.
 Kevin received a master’s degree at Yale University on political ecology with a thesis on China-Burma cross border timber trade and ceasefire development.
 Since 2008 Kevin has been a doctoral student at UC-Berkeley in political ecology and geography of war.

-Lyda Fernanda Forero is an economist who works on the critic to the trade and investment policies, the architecture of impunity created for transnational corporations and the critics to policies of financialization and comodification of nature and life.
+Lyda Fernanda Forero is an economist who carries out analysis and campaigning on trade and investment policies, the architecture of impunity created for transnational corporations, and new trends in financialisation and commodification of nature and life.
 Lyda is Colombian, she has a BA degree in Economics and has master studies in History at the Universidad Nacional de Colombia, where she was teacher and researcher.
-She is researcher for TNI Economic Justice, Corporate Power and Alternatives program.
+She is a researcher for TNI's Economic Justice, Corporate Power and Alternatives program.

 Project Coordinator, Economic Justice, Corporate Power and Alternatives Programme